 You’ll need pencils and paper strips.

 Choose another family in your neighborhood to bless, and write the name of each family member on one paper strip.
 On the back of the strips, have everyone in your family write or draw something good about that person.
-(Allow a couple minutes to write or draw, then trade strips.)
+(Allow a couple of minutes to write or draw, then trade strips.)